zdk/distrowat/README.md

 # Usage

-Use it with the `distrowat` cli
+- Run it on your OS with `distrowat`

-`distrowat --help` for the current available command
+- Get more info from `distrowat --help`

-The following command are some examples:
+And, the following command are some examples:

 ## get all info